-There was a time society would have burnt your schizophrenic son alive, assuming he was possessed by the devil, and then your mother too, if she got Alzheimer’s.
+There was a time society would have burnt your schizophrenic son alive, assuming he was possessed by the devil.
 We’ve come a long way in understanding and treating mental health, but we’re still operating out of a relic system and infrastructure that simply doesn’t work.

 We’re also stuck with policy makers born back when mental health was stigmatized as an affliction of the weak or troubled.
 Our baby boomer generation did not learn in school that a diabetic and depressed person are really no different: the diabetic has an imbalance of insulin from a faulty pancreas, whereas the depressed person has an imbalance of serotonin in their brain.
 Medication can remedy both, and neither patient is more legitimately sick than the other.
 Nor is mental health less pervasive than physical ailments are: 1 in 5 of us will be affected by mental health this year alone.